bathan1/sqlite-fetch/README.md

 ## Library
-The majority of the code is under [`lib`](./src/lib), where a select number of functions are exposed to the extension [yartssql.c](./src/yartssql.c) file via the [`yarts.h`](./src/yarts.h) header.
+The majority of the code is under [`lib`](./src/lib), where a select number of functions are exposed to the extension [yarts.c](./src/yarts.c) file via the [`yapi.h`](./src/yapi.h) header.

-If you've installed the API via the `make install` command, you can use the helper functions in standalone code by compiling with the `-lyarts` flag.
+If you've installed the API via the `make install` command, you can use the helper functions in standalone code by compiling with the `-lyapi` flag.
 To compile the queue printer example script:

 ```
 gcc bassoon_print.c -lyarts